Dragoslav Šekularac

 Dragoslav Šekularac (Драгослав Шекуларац, /sh/; 8 November 1937 – 5 January 2019) was a Yugoslav and Serbian professional footballer and coach.

-Nicknamed Šeki, he was quick and crafty with the ball, displaying creative skills which turned many heads.
-Possessing supreme self-confidence along with impeccable technical ability, he was one of the biggest showmen and crowd draws in the history of Yugoslav football.
-His enormous popularity throughout FPR Yugoslavia during the early 1960s transcended sports as he easily became one of the most recognizable individuals in the country.
+Nicknamed Šeki, he played as an attacking midfielder, and his enormous popularity throughout FPR Yugoslavia during the early 1960s transcended sports as he easily became one of the most recognizable individuals in the country.
 As a coach, he led several clubs in Canada, Colombia, Australia, Serbia, Mexico, and Spain, as well as the Guatemala national team in the 1986 FIFA World Cup qualification.

 Šekularac is considered one of the most important players in the history of Red Star Belgrade: he is the second (and one of only five players) to have been awarded the Zvezdina zvezda status.

 Early life

 Šekularac was born on 8 November 1937 in Štip, Vardar Banovina, Kingdom of Yugoslavia present day North Macedonia to mixed family Montenegrin Serb father Bogosav from the village of Kurikuće, Berane Municipality (the Vasojevići region in northern Montenegro) and Macedonian mother Donka (née Markovska).
 His father was a lawyer whose job took him to Štip where he got married and started a family.
 Dragoslav was a six-month-old infant when the family moved to the Yugoslav capital Belgrade as a result of his father landing a job at the Ministry of Agriculture.
 The family resided in central Belgrade, on Hilandarska Street near the Politika office building, and their second son, Dragoslav's younger brother Mirko, was born in 1941.

 Šekularac was born bowlegged, much like Garrincha, a footballer whom he was later often compared to.
 The youngster took up street football very early, right after World War II ended, playing on concrete in his school yard and displaying exceptional dribbling skills.

 Young Šekularac simultaneously became a fan of the recently established Red Star Belgrade football club, sneaking into their matches at the old SK Jugoslavija ground.
 Though lacking in height and having a stocky build, he nevertheless also enjoyed basketball—frequently going to the Mali Kalemegdan outdoor concrete court to watch Red Star Belgrade basketball club games featuring their stars Aleksandar Gec, Tullio Rochlitzer, and Srđan Kalember.

 Well versed in street football, the youngster's first attempt at structured association football took place via a tryout at the Red Star Belgrade under-14 youth squad.
 Adjudged to be short and physically underdeveloped, young Šekularac was rejected.
 Months later, he would experience another rejection before eventually being accepted on his third try, under the youth team coach Dimitrije Milojević whom Šekularac and the rest of the youth squad referred to as Čika Mitke (Uncle Mitke).